wesbos/Gatsby-Workshop/notes/05 - Sourcing Data.md

 Now how do we access the tips?
 Previously we learned about `StaticQuery`, which can be used in _any_ component to query site data — the downside being that it cannot be dynamic.

 Now we learn about Page queries.
 Each high level page can export a query that will then run when the page is built.
-These queries can be dynamic&mdash;which means we can pass things like a slug or an ID to the query.
+These queries can be dynamic—which means we can pass things like a slug or an ID to the query.

-Each Gatsby page has the ability to export a query&mdash;commonly named `query` or `pageQuery` which is a GraphQL query.
+Each Gatsby page has the ability to export a query—commonly named `query` or `pageQuery` which is a GraphQL query.
 When a page is built, Gatsby will run this query and make the data available via `props.data`.

 ```js